miguel-hv/miguel-hv/README.md

-- 👋 Hi, I’m @miguel-hv
+# Hi, I’m Miguel

-- 👀 I’m interested in Full Stack web development
+👀 I’m interested in Full Stack web development

-- 🌱 I’m currently learning JavaScript (MEAN/MERN) and PHP (Symfony)
+🌱 I’m currently learning JavaScript (MEAN/MERN) and PHP (Symfony)

+My main hobbies are playing guitar 🎸 , making music 💻 🎶 and skateboarding 🛹.

 <!---
 miguel-hv/miguel-hv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.